Concierge medicine for patients with hypermobility, from physicians who understand.

 This work is personal.
 My adult son (now 34) and my young granddaughter (now 4) both have hypermobile Ehlers-Danlos Syndrome (hEDS), along with associated autonomic, venous compression, and mast cell issues.

-~ Dr Rani Gandham
+~ Dr. Rani Gandham

 About our Team

-Conditions we treat
+Conditions we diagnose or treat

 This clinic is designed for patients with overlapping, complex conditions—especially those whose symptoms span multiple systems.
 That includes: